MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch1.md

     ![Module3Chapter1step10im](images/module3chapter1step10im.PNG)

-    11. Download and import this asset by
+    11. Download and import this asset by pressing the "Download" and "Import" buttons.

     ![Module3Chapter1step11im](images/module3chapter1step11im.PNG)

 ## Congratulations

-You have successfully imported Photon into Unity.
-Your next step is to set up the project to make it sharable, and then allow connections with other users so that multiple users can see your work.
+You have successfully created a Photon account, set up a local Photon server, and imported PUN into Unity.
+Your next step is to set up the project and then allow connections with other users so that multiple users can see your work.

 [Next Lesson: Sharing(Photon) Lesson 2](mrlearning-sharing(photon)-ch2.md)